Notuss-NX Side Effects

 Generic Name: chlorcyclizine / codeine

-Note: This page contains side effects data for the generic drug chlorcyclizine / codeine.
-It is possible that some of the dosage forms included below may not apply to the brand name Notuss-NX.
+Note: This document contains side effect information about chlorcyclizine / codeine.
+Some of the dosage forms listed on this page may not apply to the brand name Notuss-NX.

 For the Consumer

 Applies to chlorcyclizine / codeine: oral liquid

 Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.